-For 2022 entry, as a consequence of the Covid pandemic, interviews are being conducted online via Zoom.
+For 2024 entry, interviews are being conducted online via Zoom.

 An interview is not guaranteed.
 If an applicant is invited to attend an interview, they will be notified via their UCAS track and by email.
 Unfortunately we cannot process a request for an alternative interview date via UCAS Track.
 As the Medical School interviews a significant number of applicants within a constrained timetable, we are unable to re-schedule interviews.